 The person doesn’t get “enlightened.”

-Similarly, it's possible when someone mentions the time-date of their liberation, what they're referring to is when the mind finally and completely gave in… owing to much prior convincing that originated from engaging in self-knowledge, spiritual practices, watching videos, listening to audios and reading books.
+Similarly, it's possible when someone mentions the time-date of their liberation — what they're referring to is when the mind finally and completely gave in — owing to much prior convincing — which originated from self-knowledge, spiritual practices, listening, audios, books, guru.

-Just like when mathematician mentally dwells days upon a complex equation.
-Suddenly, the answer comes in an instant and in totality.
+Just like when mathematician mentally dwells for days upon a complex equation.
+Suddenly the answer comes in an instant and in totality.